I’ve recently acquired an interesting motherboard with Intel 430FX Triton chipset.

 - Adaptec AHA-2940U controller with SD2SCSI v6 storage

-In stock configuration, the Intel Triton provides a very solid class-leading RAM read/write performance.
+In its most common configuration with PB cache, the Intel Triton chipset provides a very solid class-leading RAM read/write performance.
 Especially with then-new EDO RAM modules.
 However, when asynchronous cache SRAMs are fitted the write performance goes down by more than 60%.
 This is even when compared with a system with no L2 cache:

 This obviously has a major impact on application performance.
-Such as the memory-intensive Quake benchmark:
+Such as the memory-intensive and write-heavy Quake benchmark:

 Yes.
 Removing SRAM chips from a motherboard improves performance in Quake by almost 8%!
 Fortunately, not every program is so write-heavy as Quake.
-Asynchronous SRAMs are slow, but still getting data in 3-2-2-2 cycles from cache is faster than (7 to 12)-2-2-2 from EDO RAM or x-3-3-3 from FPM RAM which can win some performance back.
-That’s why benchmarks like Winstone 95 show modest benefit of asynchronous cache:
+Asynchronous SRAMs might be slow, but still getting data in 3-2-2-2 cycles from cache is faster than (7 to 12)-2-2-2 from EDO RAM or x-3-3-3 from FPM RAM which can win some performance back.
+That’s why benchmarks like Winstone 95 show a modest return when asynchronous cache: